com-lihaoyi/mainargs/readme.md

   `--foo`.
 Defaults to the name of the function parameter if not given

 - `short: Char`: lets you specify the short name of a CLI parameter, e.g. `-f`.
-  If not given, theargument can only be provided via its long name
+  If not given, the argument can only be provided via its long name

 - `doc: String`: a documentation string used to provide additional information about the command